Miki Ando: 2012–13 season

 Ando was assigned to the 2012 Cup of China and 2012 Trophee Eric Bompard.
 In May, Ando said she was uncertain if she was ready to return to competition but she had to sign a commitment.
 In October, she withdrew from both events because she was unable to find a permanent coach.
 At the end of the same month, Ando learned she was pregnant.
 She gave birth in April 2013 to a baby girl and resumed training a month later.

 2013–14 season

 After two years away from competition and five months after giving birth, Ando appeared at the 2013 Nebelhorn Trophy and won the silver medal behind Russian senior debutant Elena Radionova.
 Following her seventh-place finish at the 2014 Nationals, Ando announced her retirement from competitive skating and said that she intended to pursue a coaching career.

 Post-competitive

 Ando has worked for Japanese television and begun coaching.
 She was also a main cast member at the annual touring ice show Fantasy on Ice, having participated in all editions from 2010 to 2019.
 In 2013, she performed in a live music collaboration with singer Ai to the song "To mama", after giving birth to her daughter Himawari.

+Away from figure skating

+She joined SASUKE 39 at 28 December 2021.
+She failed Stage 1 at Dragon Glider.